School Enrichment Classes

 Our goal is to see kids learn some basic skills in a relatively short period of time and understand when it’s appropriate to use them.
 Tests are conducted at no charge at the end of each multi-week session (between 8 and 16 weeks, depending on the school schedule).
 Tests are an honest assessment of what students have learned, not an automatic pass.

 SVSK Chief Instructor Jon Keeling leads the enrichment program.
 Some classes may be taught by Assistant Instructors who hold minimum of brown belt rank.
 Sensei Keeling began teaching Shotokan karate in 1984.
 He lived and trained in Japan for 8 years and is one of the most highly qualified instructors of Shotokan anywhere.
-He has written over 100 karate-related articles, runs an instructors’ training program, is Chief Judge for the area’s largest tournaments, is certified by the Red Cross in CPR, First Aid & AED, is the official karate instructor for San Jose State University and a certified personal trainer.
+He has written over 100 karate-related articles, runs an instructors’ training program, is Chief Judge for the area’s largest tournaments, has been certified by the Red Cross in CPR, First Aid & AED, is the official karate instructor for San Jose State University and a certified personal trainer.

 Most important though, he is great with kids! 🙂

 His own children have attended schools in Palo Alto and Los Altos.
 Sensei Keeling attended school in Newtown, Connecticut as a child.
 The 2012 tragedy in Newtown reignited his drive to promote safety training for children in schools.
 In addition to Enrichment classes, he is also available for self-defense workshops.